-“There aren’t really any side hustles available at the moment, and the ones that are available would mean there is an increased chance of bringing covid back home with me.
+“There aren’t really any side hustles available at the moment, and the ones that are available would mean there is an increased chance of bringing Covid back home with me.
 As I am in a support bubble with my last grandparent, I really don’t want to risk it.
 The only thing I could do is create an OnlyFans account but I don’t think I’m brave enough or pretty enough for that.
-Still, as the potential for income is there, I do find myself considering making an Only Fans account more and more often.”
+Still, as the potential for income is there, I do find myself considering making an OnlyFans account more and more often.”

 Save the Student’s wide-ranging annual money survey found that some 4% of students had tried sex work while at university, with just over a fifth of those (22%) using OnlyFans.

-Digital evidence long-term risks
+Digital evidence, long-term risks

 “I don’t think it’s appropriate for you to include OnlyFans and sex work in the same category as ‘dangerous financial activity’ and gambling.”

 While OnlyFans is certainly more secure than in-person sex work, there are nonetheless risks of digital sex work in our digital age.
-Many who are posting photos, and videos of an explicit nature, may encounter difficulty in securing a professional job in the future.
-These photos and videos will be on the internet forever.
+Many who are posting photos and videos of an explicit nature may encounter difficulty in securing a professional job in the future: these photos and videos will be on the Internet forever.

-Some OnlyFan creators have been a target of “doxxing” (a form of online harassment in which users publish private or sensitive information about someone without their permission).
+Some OnlyFans creators have been a target of “doxxing”: a form of online harassment in which users publish private or sensitive information about someone without their permission.

-When using Onlyfans you are an independent contractor.
 What does that mean?
 That if or when things go wrong, you are on your own.
 There is no legal body or regulation to help or protect you.

 This may change as the Government puts forward ambitious plans for a new system of accountability and oversight for tech companies through the Online Harms White Paper.
 But for now, it is unregulated.

 - Master your money – A short overview on the basics of budgeting, how to create a one, and how to stick to it.
-Ready to regain control of your money?